bissi1/bissi1.github.io/_pages/research.md

 <details>
   <summary style="color: #0066cc; cursor: pointer;">[Click for more →]</summary>

-Theoretical: Defined new axioms of fairness, shifting the perspective to the facilities themselves.
+<em>Theoretical</em>: Defined new axioms of fairness, shifting the perspective to the facilities themselves.
 Formulated novel classes of FLPs with interesting mathematical properties, particularly in their Karush-Kuhn-Tucker (KKT) optimality conditions.
 Explore→

-Computational: Addressed the intractability of solving these models naively by designing specialized algorithms, enabling efficient solutions for large-scale instances of the size of Bavaria and all of Germany.
+<em>Computational</em>: Addressed the intractability of solving these models naively by designing specialized algorithms, enabling efficient solutions for large-scale instances of the size of Bavaria and all of Germany.
 Explore→

-Societal: Ensured sustainability goals are achieved without disproportionately affecting certain communities by offering governments ethically fair decision-making tools for closing recycling centers while maintaining public accessibility.
+<em>Societal</em>: Ensured sustainability goals are achieved without disproportionately affecting certain communities by offering governments ethically fair decision-making tools for closing recycling centers while maintaining public accessibility.
 Explore→